 All that said, I love the Gardyn.
 It took about a month to get started, and in the middle of winter with a husband who hates to use the heat, not all the pods sprouted in the first go.
 Though, the company replaced all those pods for free.
 I feel confident I’ll be using this for a while, and I don’t have any reason to want a different kind, so I’m dubbing the Gardyn the best hydroponic system for vegetables and herbs, based on my experience.

-I’d love to hear your experience.
+I’d love to hear your opinion about the best hydroponic systems for vegetables.
 Which hydroponic gardening system do you use, and do you like it?

 Note: Food Gardening Network contains links to affiliate websites including Amazon and Rakuten Affiliate Network and we may receive a commission for any eligible purchases made by you through links on this page.